Re “Canadian Bagel Rivals Unite Against Environmentalists” (Montreal Dispatch, Nov. 27):

 While wood-burning ovens help make Montreal bagels the best in the world (sorry, New York), the scientific consensus is demonstrably clear: Wood smoke, whether from an industrial oven or a home fireplace, is a major health hazard and contributor to urban air pollution.

 Because of this unhappy truth, I now know what it must feel like for religious people to be told that their cherished beliefs collide with reality.
 The alternative — in this case, making Montreal bagels in non-wood-burning ovens — is sacrilege.

-Note: An edited version of this appeared as a letter to the editor in The Globe & Mail
+Note: This appeared as a letter to the editor in The New York Times.

 Photo by Chris Wattie for The New York Times